VA Awards $783M for Computer Systems Design to CGI Federal, Extending Contract to 2026

 Small Business Impact

-The awardee is CGI Federal Inc., a large business.
-There is no indication of small business set-aside in the provided data.
+The awardee, CGI Federal Inc., is a large business.
+There is no indication of specific set-asides or subcontracting goals for small businesses in this award data.

 Oversight & Accountability